rites79/PortfolioSite/replit.md

 - **January 26, 2025**: Created all missing component files (Navigation, About, Projects, Experience, Skills, Achievements, Leadership, Contact) to fix import errors
 - **January 26, 2025**: Complete portfolio website deployed with all sections functional including contact form and resume download
 - **January 26, 2025**: Integrated PostgreSQL database with Drizzle ORM for persistent contact form storage
+- **January 26, 2025**: Converted entire codebase from TypeScript to JavaScript (TSX to JSX)
+- **January 26, 2025**: Migrated from PostgreSQL to MongoDB with Mongoose ODM